 Their kingdoms throughout the spirit world would have waned and disappeared once their earthly counterparts died out so to keep their kingdoms alive they must learn to infiltrate religions by imitating their god, a saint, or spirit.

-So, just as there is a Patron Saint over The Army of the Lord (Elisha), who might the Patron Deceiver be over these many deceived Christians?
-The person who brought in the greatest deception, who no doubt amassed great clout in the spirit world after dying was “the house of Ahab” with King Ahab at its head.
-He was the King of Israel, of whom it was reported did “more evil” than all before him:
+So, just as there is a Patron Saint over The Army of the Lord (Elisha), who might the Patron Deceiver be over these many Christians?
+The person who brought in the greatest deception, who amassed great clout in the spirit world after dying was “the house of Ahab” with King Ahab at its head.
+He was the King of Israel, of whom was reported did “more evil” than all before him:

 30 And Ahab the son of Omri did evil in the sight of the LORD above all that were before him.

 31 And it came to pass, as if it had been a light thing for him to walk in the sins of Jeroboam the son of Nebat, that he took to wife Jezebel the daughter of Ethbaal king of the Zidonians, and went and served Baal, and worshipped him.

 32 And he reared up an altar for Baal in the house of Baal, which he had built in Samaria.

 33 And Ahab made a grove [pole]; and Ahab did more to provoke the LORD God of Israel to anger than all the kings of Israel that were before him.
 (1 Kings 16:30-33)

 While most Bible Commentators call King Ahab “weak” and ascribe the strength of his crimes to his wife, the above verse clarifies that he had already achieved his “more wicked” status before marrying Jezebel (v.30).
 This is partly true because of his father Omri, who himself had achieved a similar status of being “more wicked” than all that were before him: